-Partial-width notches on the lateral faces of bending members that extend below mid-depth of the member from the compression face are common in timber framing, for example where joists frame into the sides of beams.
-In such instances, bearing of the joist on the bottom surface of the notch may induce tension stress perpendicular to grain.
-While rules of thumb exist for the minimum distance from the loaded surface of the notch to the tension face of the member, no testing has been performed or analytical models developed to define the relationships between notch dimensions, clear distance to the tension face, mechanical properties of the wood (in particular tensile strength perpendicular to the grain), and safe load-carrying capacity of the notch.
-It is recommended that, whenever possible, load-bearing notches not extend below mid-depth of the member.
+Partial-width notches on the sides of bending members that extend below mid-depth of the member from the compression face, such as those in Sec.
+2.3.4.2 and 2.3.4.3 of the Standard, are common in timber framing.
+For example, these notches are used where joists frame into the sides of carrying beams.
+In such instances, bearing of the joist on the bottom surface of the notch induces a complex stress state including tension perpendicular to grain, horizontal shear, rolling shear and flexure.
+Tests reported in Ref.
+18 indicate that load-bearing capacity of the notch increases with increasing clear distance to the tension face.
+This behavior suggests that light loads may be safely supported by smaller net depths than for heavy loads.
+As yet, however, capacity-based design equations have not been developed to define the relationships among the notch dimensions, clear distance to the tension face, mechanical properties of the wood in the notched timber, spacing of the notches, and safe load-carrying capacity of the notch.
+Nevertheless, some guidance from practice in Germany is available; in particular DIN 1052 2004-08 (Ref.
+11) specifies a minimum net depth of d/3 below the side notch discussed in Section 2.3.4.2 of the Standard.

-Where partial width notches in the lateral faces of a bending member occur on opposite lateral faces at the same cross section of the member, the limit on width $w_3$ applies individually to each notch.
+Where partial width notches in the side of a bending member occur on opposite lateral faces at the same cross section of the member, the limit on width w_3 applies individually to each notch.
 The flexural and shear capacities of the member can be determined in accordance with Section 2.3.4.3 of the Standard.

 Housings may consist of relatively shallow partial-width or full-width notches in a member to receive the end of a joining member.
-The provisions in this standard for partial-width notches are not intended to apply to or restrict the use of shallow, partial-width housings.
-Rather determination of the effects of housings on the strength and stiffness of a timber member is left to the judgement of the engineer of record.
-Full-width housing are covered by provisions of the NDS©, Sec.
+Similarly, fabrication of joinery by the square-rule method also involves small reductions on the faces of the receiving member.
+The provisions in this standard for partial-width notches are not intended to apply to or restrict the use of shallow, partial-width housings or reductions.
+Rather determination of the effects of housings and reductions on the strength and stiffness of a timber member is left to the judgement of the engineer of record.
+Full-width housing are covered by provisions of the NDS[®], Sec.
 4.4.3 and Sec.
-5.4.4.
+5.4.5.

-7.0 Connections
+C3.0 Connections